acorn-io/runtime/docs/docs/100-reference/01-command-line/acorn_run.md

       --annotation strings        Add annotations to the app and the resources it creates (format [type:][name:]key=value) (ex k=v, containers:k=v)
       --auto-upgrade              Enabled automatic upgrades.
+  -b, --bidirectional-sync        In interactive mode download changes in addition to uploading
+      --compute-class strings     Set computeclass for a workload in the format of workload=computeclass.
+Specify a single computeclass to set all workloads. (ex foo=example-class or example-class)
-  -b, --bidirectional-sync        In interactive mode download changes in addition to uploading -i, --dev                       Enable interactive dev mode: build image, stream logs/status in the foreground and stop on exit
+  -i, --dev                       Enable interactive dev mode: build image, stream logs/status in the foreground and stop on exit
   -e, --env strings               Environment variables to set on running containers
       --expose strings            In cluster expose ports of an application (format [public:]private) (ex 81:80)